soundpress/RulesOfNYC/docs/c13/index.rst

 (a) The holder of a permit of a child care program or any other person found to be in violation of any of the following provisions by a hearing officer at OATH or a successor tribunal must pay the following penalties for each such violation sustained:

-   (1) For a violation of any provision of Article 47 of the Health Code for which a fixed penalty is not established by the Health Code or any other rule of the Department: $200;
+   (1) For a violation of any provision of 24 RCNY Health Code Article 47 for which a fixed penalty is not established by the Health Code or any other rule of the Department: $200;

    (2) For a violation of 24 RCNY § 3-04(a) for operating without posting the required performance summary card: $1,000; and